YashdharGandhi/Data-Driven-Optimization-for-Robot-Selection-and-Logistics-Allocation/README.md

-# Optimized Robot Selection and Allocation: A Data-Driven Approach
+# Data-Driven Optimization for Robot Selection and Logistics Allocation

 ## Project Overview
 This project focuses on the selection and allocation of autonomous robot prototypes to optimize last-mile logistics.
 Using **TOPSIS (Technique for Order of Preference by Similarity to Ideal Solution)** for robot selection and **Linear Programming (LP)** for allocation, we ensure an effective and cost-efficient distribution strategy.